Tobias71-code/CEO-Dashboard/README.md

 CEO Dashboard

 Overview
 The CEO Dashboard is a web application designed to provide key business metrics and insights in real-time.
-It allows CEOs and business executives to monitor sales, profit, orders, and other essential performance indicators conveniently from a single interface.
+It allows CEOs and business executives to monitor sales, profit, orders, and other essential performance indicators conveniently from a single interface.(username:admin password:admin)

 Features
 Real-time Data: View up-to-date information on sales revenue, profit, and orders.